RuliSha/my-website/content/authors/admin/_index.md

   - name: Weizmann Institute of Science

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include algorithmic game theory, and algorithms.
+bio: My research interests include algorithmic game theory, and approximation algorithms.

-# Interests to show in About widget
+# # Interests to show in About widget
-interests:
+# interests:
-  - Algorithmic Game Theory
+#   - Algorithmic Game Theory
-  - Mechanism Design
+#   - Mechanism Design
-  - Algorithms
+#   - Algorithms

-# Education to show in About widget
+# # Education to show in About widget
-education:
+# education:
-  courses:
+#   courses:
-    - course: Pursuing PhD in Machine Learning
+#     - course: Pursuing PhD in Machine Learning
-      institution: Weizmann Institute of Science
+#       institution: Weizmann Institute of Science
-      year: 2025
+#       year: 2025
-    - course: MSc in Machine Learning
+#     - course: MSc in Machine Learning
-      institution: Weizmann Institute of Science
+#       institution: Weizmann Institute of Science
-      year: 2021
+#       year: 2021
-    - course: BSc in Mathematics and Computer Science
+#     - course: BSc in Mathematics and Computer Science
-      institution: Ben Gurion University of the Negev
+#       institution: Ben Gurion University of the Negev
-      year: 2018
+#       year: 2018

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons